bocherry/SMEAGOL_tool/src/README.md

 # Source code

+TODO fix references
-The detection detection queries are under [SMEAGOL](SMEAGOL) folder.
+The detection detection queries are under SMEAGOL folder.
-The [codeql](codeql) folder holds the required CodeQL dependencies to execute the queries
+The codeql folder holds the required CodeQL dependencies to execute the queries